 16. Slide files as a PDF download

-We often include our slidedeck as a PDF download within the course dashboard, so that people can follow along with them while watching the workshop, or use them as a way to jog their memory without having to re-watch a whole 4-hour training.
+Below is an image of the slides from my FREE Blog Like a Mag course—they’re provided as a download within the course dashboard, so that people can follow along with them while watching the workshop, or use them as a way to jog their memory without having to re-watch the whole 4-hour training.

 17. Masterclass-style slides